Stirling

 Stirling is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 Stirling's population is approximately 2,141 as of August 2025.
-This represents a decrease of 50 people since the 2021 Census, which recorded a population of 2,191.
-The change is inferred from the estimated resident population of 2,139 in June 2024 and an additional one validated new address since the Census date.
-This results in a population density ratio of 1,622 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-While Stirling experienced a 2.3% decline from the Census, the SA3 area saw a 0.5% growth, indicating differing population trends.
-Overseas migration contributed approximately 52.0% of overall population gains in recent periods for this area.
+This figure reflects a decrease from the 2,191 recorded in the 2021 Census, indicating a drop of 50 people (2.3%).
+The estimated resident population of 2,139 in June 2024 and one validated new address since the Census date support this inference.
+This results in a population density ratio of 1,622 persons per square kilometer, above the average across national locations assessed by AreaSearch.
+While Stirling experienced a 2.3% decline since the census, the SA3 area showed a 0.5% growth, indicating divergent trends.
+Overseas migration contributed approximately 52.0% of overall population gains during recent periods in the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, age group growth rates from ACT Government's SA2 area projections are adopted, using 2022 as a base.
-Future trends suggest an overall population decline of 133 persons by 2041.
-However, specific age cohorts like the 75 to 84-year-olds are projected to grow by 39 people during this period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections, using 2022 as the base year, are adopted.
+Future population trends indicate an overall decline, with the area's population expected to shrink by 133 persons by 2041.
+However, specific age cohorts are anticipated to grow, notably the 75 to 84 age group, projected to expand by 39 people.

 Frequently Asked Questions - Population